sagemath/sagewiki_to_gh-2022-10-10/days66.md

 == When ==

-Dates to be decided.
-Between February and April 2015.
+From March 30 to April 2nd 2015

-Dates to avoid
+== Other events ==

  * 16-20 Mars: alea http://alea15.math.cnrs.fr/, CIRM Marseille
  * 18-22 May: conference numeration, Nancy
- * 25-29 May: conference automatic sequences, Lieges
+ * 25-29 May: conference automatic sequences, Liege
  * 1-5 june: young researcher school "Growth, Symbolic Dynamics and Combinatorics of Words in Groups", Paris

 == Where ==